JJackielee/teamprofile-generator/README.md

 # teamprofile-generator
-a weather application that shows you the forecast of a city
+an application that lets you generate a profile for your team

 ## Description